-If the /HWBB1 and /HWBB2 signals are OFF and the servo ON command is received, the HWBB state will be maintained after the /HWBB1 and /HWBB2 signals are turned ON.

-Send the servo OFF command, and the SERVOPACK is placed in a BB state.
-Then send the servo ON command again.
+If the /HWBB1 or /HWBB2 signal is OFF and the servo ON command is received, the hardwire baseblock (HWBB) state will be maintained, even if the /HWBB1 and /HWBB2 signals both become ON.
+Input the servo ON command again after the servo OFF command is received and the SERVOPACK enters the BB state.